JabRef/jabref/docs/sweng/SpecificationBook.md

 * /O10/ Jabref is implemented with java.
 * /O20/ There is already an existing parser from .bib files to Jabref entries.
 * /O30/ There is an existing UI where the feature should be accessible.
-* /O40/ The external parser must be added to the Jabref project as git submodule.
+* /O40/ The external parser is accessible via client-server communication.
 ## 4. Functional Requirements

 * /F10/ The feature must be accessible over the GUI.
 * /F20/ The feature must start when the user presses on a context menu button.
-* /F21/ The button should be found under the 'tools' drop-down-items it the Jabref toolbar.
+* /F21/ The button should be found under the 'library' drop-down-items it the Jabref toolbar.
 * /F30/ The feature must give the user the possibility to add one or multiple .bib-entries to Jabref.
 * /F40/ The feature must inform the user when an entry was successfully added.
-* /F41/ This should be realized with a pop-up information window.
+* /F41/ This should be realized via JabRefs Dialog Service notifier.
 * /F50/ The feature must give the user the possibility to cancel the process while entering the plain text reference.
 * /F60/ The feature must inform the user when a text could not be parsed.
 * /F70/ The feature must give the user the possibility to change the parsed entry attributes.
 * /F80/ The feature must give the user the possibility to overthrow the generated entry.
 * /F90/ The feature must give the user the possibility to add another entry after successfully adding an entry.
-* /F91/ This should be realized by a button on the success window described in /F41/.
+* /F91/ This should be done by pressing the context button or the toolbar button.
 * /F100/ The feature must use an external parser to extract the entry attributes.
 * /F110/ The feature must convert the output of the external parser into a .bib-entry.
 * /F120/ The feature must display the parsed .bib-entry with its attributes to the user.